kumar-asista/kumar-asista/README.md

 - 👯 I’m open to collaborate on open-source Projects in <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ML/DL,DevOps, Flutter, ComputerVision, Linux,🤗🥰
 - 💬 Ask me about anything you wish for, I will we happy to<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; help you in anyway 👦🏻🥰
 - 🤩 Always ready to Participate in Hackathons 🎒
-- 🤗 Love to make new connections 👫🐥
+- 🤗 Love to make new connections 🐥
-- ⚡ Fun fact: I am a true alpha 🐺🔥 <hr>

 **Technologies**